rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

 - Use National Test Agency to conduct eligibility tests for the recruitment of teachers,
 - Create an independent commission like PSC to conduct interviews of eligible candidates.

-My recommendations may sound like a wish list in the current political climate.
-However, I believe that these procedures will only protect the recruitment process from bureaucratic and political meddling.
-It has the potential to overhaul the high school education system entirely.
-However, the Odisha govt has made appreciable efforts in this direction.
+My recommendations may sound like a wish list considering the level of bureaucratic and political meddlings in education system in India.
+I believe that these procedures will not only restore sanctity of the recruitment process but will bring a truly transformational change in foundational education system in the country.
+Even without that the initial efforts of the govt of Odisha in this direction are appreciable.

 [Back to Index](../index.md)